Skipants/rspec-workshop/slides.md

 https://relishapp.com/rspec/rspec-mocks/v/3-10/docs/verifying-doubles/using-an-instance-double

 You can make a mock of an object using `instance_double`.
 RSpec will use this to verify that any calls made on the object are only ones that an instance of that object would accept.
+The string passed to `instance_double` needs to be the class name.

 ```ruby
 it 'notifies the console' do
   notifier = instance_double("ConsoleNotifier")
   expect(notifier).to receive(:notify).with("suspended as")

   user = User.new(notifier)